 Learn to Influence Behavioral Growth

-The online Master of Applied Behavior Analysis (ABA) from University of Dayton’s School of Education and Health Sciences prepares you to provide individuals with behavioral problems and their families with effective strategies needed to thrive.
+The online Master of Applied Behavior Analysis (ABA) from University of Dayton’s School of Education and Health Sciences prepares you to become a board certified behavior analyst (BCBA®), providing individuals with behavioral disorders or challenges and their families with effective strategies needed to thrive.

-While earning your master’s in applied behavior analysis online, you will learn to identify, implement and assess the need for intervention in targeted individuals as well as groups.
+While earning your master’s in applied behavior analysis online, you will work with professional behavior analysts to learn to identify and assess the need for intervention in targeted individuals as well as groups.

 The flexibility of our online program allows you to continue working while you complete the academic preparation and fieldwork experience required to apply to sit for the Board Certified Behavior Analyst® (BCBA®) exam.